 Look up the subject or sender's email using a search engine

 Remember that phishing emails are designed to exploit normal human behavior and lure you into clicking a malicious link or downloading an attachment.
 They can be very believable and based on a legitimate premise, like stating that a package is being delivered to you or that your paycheck is ready.
 Often, the sender’s email address can raise red flags because it doesn’t match the actual sender’s company name.
 If you aren’t sure if an email is legitimate, try typing the subject line or the sender's email address into a search engine and see if any other sources have reported it to be a phishing attempt.

 Consider the source and verify links before clicking

 Never click a link or open an attachment in a suspicious-looking email, or an email from an unknown sender.
 Instruct your users to pause and really assess an email from an unknown sender before they click.
 Another good trick to verify that the links inside the email are legitimate is to hover over them to validate where they are being directed.
 For example, if an email asks you to click on a link to a marketing whitepaper from Salesforce, hover over the link to see if the URL ends in salesforce.com.

 Check with Salesforce

-Your company's security team works closely with the Salesforce Trust team to identify malicious emails.
-You can also check trust.salesforce.com for a listing of recent email threats that the Trust team is aware of.
+Your company's security team likely works closely with the Salesforce Security team to identify malicious emails.
+You can also check security.salesforce.com for a listing of recent email threats that the Salesforce Security team is aware of.